64kramsystem/personal_notes/topics/ruby.md

 ### Live execution, via `Kernel#system`

-This way, stdout/stderr content is printed straight away.
+This way, stdout/stderr content is printed straight away; interaction (input) is supported.

 The exit status can be obtained directly via return value, or via `$CHILD_STATUS`.